 I have several years of training experience, from teaching English to training teams in audit software.

 As a working finance director, I also have real-world experience in a range of finance jobs, from transactional to reporting roles.
-I use this experience to design Power Query training courses that are useful and practical for finance teams.
+I use this experience to design Power Query training courses that are useful and practical for accountants and finance teams.
 All the examples I use are drawn from real life finance tasks which makes the learning more engaging and effective.